Visitor Information

 Visit the Rooms Where Raleigh Was Born!

 On a field trip, students from public, private, and home schools learn about Colonel Joel Lane and how life was different in the 1700’s.
-There are two homes to visit: a one-room house dating from about 1790 as well as the “big house” built by Joel Lane in the early 1770’s.
+There are two homes to visit: a one-room house dating from about 1790 as well as the “big house” built by Joel Lane in 1769.
 Time permitting, students may participate in hands-on history after a tour of the site.

 Please allow one hour at the site for the richest experience for your students.
 The length of tours ranges from 20 to 45 minutes depending on the children’s ages.
 The balance of the hour is spent on hands-on history.
 In the latter, students are offered an opportunity to touch and interact with reproduction artifacts.
 For example, they may carry water with a yoke and wooden buckets or watch fire made with flint and steel.
 Click on the In-School Presentations tab for more details about Hands-on History.

-The Standard Tour includes a visit to the gardens--the formal garden and the herb garden--where students learn how plants substituted for the drug store, hardware store, and grocery store.
+The Standard Tour highlights the home of Joel Lane built in 1769.
+It also includes a visit to the gardens—the formal garden and the herb garden—where students learn how plants substituted for the drug store, hardware store, and grocery store.
 Youngsters are delighted when they enter the “Kitchen” building which was actually a one-room-plus-sleeping-loft home for an entire family.
 After that experience, when they enter Joel Lane’s “manor plantation house” as he called it, they realize that, though to many children it appears modest from the outside by today’s standards, it was quite palatial by 18th-century standards.

 A site visit is particularly relevant for 3rd graders who study local history, 4th graders who study North Carolina history, 8th graders studying NC history, and high school students studying American history.
 Any age group, from kindergarten through college, will benefit from a visit.
 We tailor presentations based on the age of the students.